 Halloween, it arrives every year, and every year parents dread the struggle over the candy.
 But as a mother and a Dietitian, I don’t think we need to, I think we are better off seeing it as a chance to let our kids enjoy childhood and encourage a healthy relationship with food.

 The power of the word No

 When I was working with cardiac patients, I was constantly asked for lists of foods.
-Those that were allowed and those that were forbidden.
-First of all, there was great disappointment when I told them that such lists do not exist.
-Second of all, I wouldn’t have provided such a list even if there was one.
+Lists of good foods and lists of bad foods.
+There was great disappointment when I told them that such lists do not exist.
+Plus, I wouldn’t have provided such a list even if there was one.
 The moment you tell someone that a food is bad, and to never eat it again, that is all that person wants.
 It is thought of constantly.
 Consumed in secret.
-Carries the weight of guilt.
-When a parent takes this hard line stance on food at home, that parent is placing a lifelong cloak of guilt on that child.
+Carries the weight of guilt when eaten.

 The Teal Pumpkin Project

-The goal of the Teal Pumpkin Project is to promote safe trick-or-treating for kids with food allergies, but I think we can also use it as an opportunity to offer non-candy treats for all kids.
+While the goal of the Teal Pumpkin Project is to promote safe trick-or-treating for kids with food allergies, I think we can also use it as an opportunity to offer non-candy treats for all kids.
 I do not believe that we need to remove all candy from trick-or-treating.
 That is fundamentally changing kids have enjoyed for decades, but I do not see any harm in giving kids a choice of treat.

 How to avoid the tummy ache

 At this point, you have probably realized that I do let Little Bit trick-or-treat.
 So how do I let her eat her candy, avoid a tummy ache, and avoid a fight?
 Like every other kid on Halloween night, the first thing she does when she gets home is dump her candy out all over the table.
 She then proceeds to sort through it and remove everything she doesn’t like.
 That is the discard pile.
 I just smile because I can remember doing the same thing, but also because that discard pile usually has a few pieces that Hubs and I would enjoy snacking on!
 After she has sorted all her candy, she of course wants to eat some.
-And honestly, I let her indulge in her candy without much influence from me.
+And honestly, I let her eat without much influence from me.
 She knows that the candy will be there in the morning, and that I will give her permission to eat it.

 Once she goes to bed I put the candy away in the pantry, and from that point on, I let her have a few pieces each day as part of her regular meals.
 She must ask for a piece, and I don’t fight the request.
 Kids sense our hesitancy, so I don’t hesitate.
 This gives us the chance to talk about eating candy and how it tastes good, it is fun to trick-or-treat, but candy is something we enjoy in amounts smaller than other foods.
 It opens the door for wonderful conversations about food and nutrition.
 I know you may not believe me, but when you take away the power of no, food battles are lessened.